PrintReleaf/laissez/README.md

 - Cheap DSLs
 - Cheap method forwarding
 - Defaults that might be destructive

-### What do you mean by `cached`?
-Good ol' vanilla memoization.
-Caching just sounds cooler.

 ### Is this a good idea?
 TBD.